-The Partition of British India 1947, which in created the two independent and Pakistan, followed states of India was by one the cruellest bloodiest migrations and ethnic cleansings and in history.
-The religious fury and violence that unleashed caused the deaths of some 15 million Hindus, Muslims and An estimated 12 to million Sikhs. people transferred countries.
-At least were forcibly between the two 75,000 The has been women were raped. trauma incurred in the process profound.
-Consequently relations between the two states, between them and of their people, and between some of their groups not तेजस्वि नावधीतमस्तु 150 9001-2008 a 14001-2004 MAGA CACREDITED and Approved by Bar Council of India & NCTE normalised even after more than half century; on the contrary they consistently worsened with passing year.
-Ethnic conflict have each currently pervades the domestic politics of the two states and the hawks their defence establishments have been calling the shots for quite time.
-The two states have been on the verge of a nuclear war since 1998. demonstrated their ability May when both to explode nuclear probability devices.
-Such would in all seriously ieopardise a war human Currently, existence and civilisation in this region.
-South Asia is dangerous undoubtedly the most nuclear flash point in the world. this contention is that potential for self-destruction derives from a pathologically ethnicised politics informs paradigm for that the behaviour involved actors. this of In paper, Ι to shed light on the try the way pathological socio-political system comes into being.
-Such a be distinguished from the normal type of socio-political system needs to system which ethnic groups, besides voluntary associations such ideology-oriented pressure class-based parties and organised or groups, bases for peaceful competition power over goods serve as for and peaceful groups services in society.
-Even in situations, ethnic maintain boundaries and both insiders and outsiders are in some sense aware them.
-Some degree of tension may also exist between them, but their spokespersons usually problems leaders and are able resolve such to peacefully.[2]
-By contrast, pathological the logic politics thrive of on rejection, exclusion, subordination and the threat or use of force and violence.
+1947.
+The Partition of British India in which created the two independent India Pakistan, followed states of and was by one of the migrations cruellest and bloodiest and ethnic cleansings in history.
+The unleashed religious violence caused the of fury and that it deaths some Muslims 2 million Hindus, and Sikhs.
+An estimated 12 to 15 million people were forcibly transferred between the two countries.
+At least 75,000 were raped.
+The in has been women trauma incurred the process profound.
+Consequently relations between two states, between them the and some of their people, and between some of their groups have not normalised even the after more than half century: contrary they a on have consistently worsened with each passing year.
+Ethnic conflict currently pervades the domestic politics of the two states and the hawks their defence establishments calling shots in have been the for quite The two states have been on the verge of a nuclear war since some time.
+May 1998. when both demonstrated their ability to explode nuclear devices.
+Such war would in all probability seriously jeopardise a human existence civilisation this region.
+Currently, South Asia and in is undoubtedly the most dangerous nuclear flash point the world. in My contention that this potential for self-destruction is derives from a politics pathologically ethnicised paradigm for that informs the behaviour of the involved actors.
+In this paper, I to shed light try on pathological socio-political system comes into Such the way a being. а system needs be distinguished from the normal to type of socio-political which ethnic besides voluntary associations such system in groups, as ideology-oriented parties and organised class-based or pressure groups, for peaceful competition for power goods serve as bases over and society.
+Even peaceful situations, ethnic services in groups maintain in their boundaries and both insiders and outsiders are in some sense aware Some degree of tension also exist between their of them. may them. but leaders and spokespersons usually able resolve such problems are to pathological logic peacefully.[2]
+By contrast, politics thrive on the of rejection, exclusion, subordination and the threat or use of force and violence.